-Starting with the v7.5 drivers, more than one AJA product can be used with your host computer.
+More than one AJA product can be used with your host computer.
 Using the AJA Control Panel application, you can choose which installed product an application uses for input/output.
-In the upper left corner of the AJA Control Panel application, you will see a board name, such as KONA 3G-0 and the pane heading will read "AJA Control Panel" if you have more than one product and the associated drivers installed (if only one product is installed, you'll see no product or pulldown and the product name will appear in the header).
+In the upper left corner of the AJA Control Panel application, you will see a board name and the pane heading will read "AJA Control Panel" if you have more than one product and the associated drivers installed (if only one product is installed, you'll see no product or pulldown and the product name will appear in the header).
 To "target" a specific installed product for use, click on the text in the upper left hand side of the UI and select from the list of available products that appear in the pulldown.

-Figure 56.
+Figure 15.
 Control Panel Screen Showing Multiple AJA Devices